radenvodka/massc/README.md

     node massc.js example.com

-or if it doesn't work, use the command :
+or if `process out of memory`, use the command :

     node massc.js example.com --max-old-space-size=8192